markusschanta/awesome-jupyter/README.md

 - [Binder](http://mybinder.org) - Turn a GitHub repo into a collection of interactive notebooks.
 - [Bookbook](https://github.com/takluyver/bookbook) - Bookbook converts a set of notebooks in a directory to HTML or PDF, preserving cross references within and between notebooks.
 - [ContainDS Dashboards](https://github.com/ideonate/cdsdashboards) - JupyterHub extension to host authenticated scripts or notebooks in any framework (Voilà, Streamlit, Plotly Dash etc).
+- [DataBlogs](https://www.datablogs.co/) - DataBlogs is an open-source data journalism platform that converts Jupyter notebooks into published articles on the web.
 - [Ganimede](https://github.com/manugraj/ganimede) - Store, version, edit and execute notebooks in sandboxes and integrate them directly via REST interfaces.
 - [Jupyter Book](https://github.com/executablebooks/jupyter-book) - Build publication-quality books and documents from computational material.
 - [Jupytext](https://github.com/mwouts/jupytext) - Convert and synchronize notebooks with text formats (e.g. Python or Markdown files) that work well under version control.